CrazedbyPenguins/mkv-subs-enlarger/README.md

 `./MkvSubsEnlarger file1 [file2 [...]]`

 ## File formats
-MkvSubsEnlarger is designed to work with mkv files with subtitles in the Advanced SubStation Alpha (.ass) format.
-Currently, only the first subtitle stream will be processed, and made default in the resulting file.
-All other subtitle streams will be discarded.
+MkvSubsEnlarger is designed to work with mkv files with subtitles in the Advanced SubStation Alpha (.ass) and SubRip (.srt) formats.
+It will probably work with other text-based subtitle formats (untested), but will probably fail with image-based formats.

-There are plans for future updates to process all subtitle streams in videos, as well as to add support for files with subtitles in the SubRip (.srt) format.